space-wizards/docs/src/en/general-development/setup/development-environment.md

 - For **all platforms** (**Paid**)
   - [Jetbrains Rider](https://www.jetbrains.com/rider/) is the most used outside of Windows.
 College/University students can obtain [free educational licenses](ttps://www.jetbrains.com/community/education/#students).
 - For **all platforms** (**Free**)
-  - [VSCode](https://code.visualstudio.com/) or [VSCodium](https://vscodium.com/) can be used alongisde thier respective C# extensions.
+  - [VSCode](https://code.visualstudio.com/) or [VSCodium](https://vscodium.com/) can be used alongisde their respective C# extensions.
 However, they will provide a less comprehensive development experience compared to full-fledged IDEs and you won't get as much help.

 ### 3.A.
 Installing the IDE